-I remember my very first introduction to “tactical” shotgun, it was at the correction academy, and I remember trying to look smug and superior when the range instructor told the class he was going to show us how to load a pump shotgun – I may have even whispered to my classmate “DUH, I know how to load my shotgun”.
+I remember my very first introduction to “tactical” shotgun usage. it was at the correction academy.
+The little young punk I was at the time whispered to my classmate “DUH, I know how to load my shotgun”.
 However, I was quickly won over as the instructor both smoothly loaded the shotgun while maintaining eye contact with me and the rest of the knuckleheads in the class and explaining how proper technique allows you to keep the shotgun fully loaded at all times by reloading as you fire.

-I know that my words don’t do this justice so I invite you to watch the video below, but I will explain why I am doing what I am doing.
+I know that my words don’t do this justice so I invite you to watch the video above, but I will explain why I am doing what I am doing.

-First off, when starting with a totally empty shotgun with the breech opened by bringing the slide to the rear it is an easy maneuver to drop a round in from the ejection port.
-That way when you bring the slide forward the shotgun is now loaded and ready to fire.
-At the time I remember my instructor speaking something along the lines of, “okay convicts, I really don’t need the overtime and I would rather not do the paperwork, so go on back to your unit so I don’t have to kill you” and with a twinkle in his eye mentioning that while he was talking (and keeping our attention on his words) he was able to keep his shotgun pointing in the direction of the targets and thumb in the rest of the rounds….
+Next bring the slide forward the shotgun.
+The firearm is now loaded and ready to fire.
+At the time I remember my instructor speaking something along the lines of, “okay convicts, I really don’t need the overtime and I would rather not do the paperwork, so go on back to your unit so I don’t have to kill you”.
+With a twinkle in his eye he was talking (and keeping our attention on his words) and keeping his shotgun pointing in the direction of the targets and thumb in the rest of the rounds….

 Now that you have obviously loaded one round, you can then fill the rest of the magazine by using your non-dominant hand to grab single rounds start them into the magazine tube and fully seat them with your thumb.